Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Phenomenology

 \section{Phenomenology}

 One of the main uncertainties in the phenomenological analyses of neutrino-nucleon scattering is the knowledge of the axial form factors.
 Direct experiments using liquid hydrogen (proton) targets are not being carried out due to safety concerns.
 Thus, phenomenologists are looking to lattice QCD to provide first principle estimates.
-A good validation of the lattice methodology for form factors is to demonstrate agreement between the simultaneously calculated isovector electric and magnetic form factors with the Kelly (or other) parameterization of the accurate experimental data (see Sec.~\ref{sec:VFF}).
-Furthermore, calculating the full set of axial and electromagnetic form factors is the first step in the analysis of the charged current neutrino-nucleus cross-section using full input from lattice QCD.
-Our results in Eqs.~\eqref{eq:GAPade} and~\eqref{eq:GEMPade} represent significant progress towards to this goal.
+A good validation of the lattice methodology for the calculation of form factors is to demonstrate agreement between the simultaneously calculated isovector electric and magnetic form factors with the Kelly (or other good) parameterization of the accurate experimental data (see Sec.~\ref{sec:VFF}).
+Furthermore, calculating the full set of axial and electromagnetic form factors is the first step in the analysis of the charged current neutrino-nucleon cross section {with all required input taken} from lattice QCD.
+Our results in Eqs.~\eqref{eq:GAPade}~\eqref{eq:GAz2} and~\eqref{eq:GEMPade} represent significant progress toward this goal.

 The matrix element of the isovector axial vector current $A_\mu = \overline{u} \gamma_\mu \gamma_5 d$ between ground state nucleons, which describes neutron $\beta$-decay and the weak charged current of the interaction of the neutrino with the nucleon, has the following relativistically covariant decomposition in terms of two form factors: